xllifi/easylauncher/README.md

 Use in-app update feature.
 Otherwise,

-1. Download `.appx` file from the release
+1. Download `.msi` file from the release
 2. Run it and confirm update

 ## Contributing